probabl-ai/sklearn-ragger-duck/_sources/user_guide/index.rst.txt

 that we expect our user to formulate a question in natural language and the LLM will generate an answer.

-The way to query the LLM can be done in two ways: (i) through an API such when using GPT-* from OpenAI or (ii) by locally running the model using open-weight models such as Mistral or LLama.
+The way to query the LLM can be done in two ways: (i) through an API such as when using GPT-* from OpenAI or (ii) by locally running the model using open-weight models such as Mistral or LLama.